w0rd-driven/malefactor-php-scanner/README.md

 The scanner will execute showing a loading spinner and a log file will be created on your desktop named "php_scan.log".
 The log will open automatically by launching Console.app  with the new log file as soon as the process is complete.

-The log contents will show a list containging the file and line numbers of suspected malicious function executions.
+The log contents will show a list containing the file and line numbers of suspected malicious function executions.
 You can then eximine the files yourself to see how the function executes.